yegor256/blog/_posts/2014/apr/2014-04-27-typical-mistakes-in-java-code.md

 }
 ```

-Seriously, what if that `IOException` says "disk is full"?
+Seriously, what if that `IOException` says "disk is full?"
 Will you still assume
 that the size of the file is zero and move on?

 ## Indentation